alistairaitcheson/Genesis-Plus-GX/README.md

+A Mega Drive emulator that switches to a different Sonic game every time you collect a ring.
+Also does a bunch of other fun hacky stuff which I will document better at some point!

 A modified version of GenesisPlusGX - if you like it, go to https://github.com/ekeeke/Genesis-Plus-GX and donate something there.

 I just did the all the hacky extra features, not building the emulator in the first place, and ekeeke put in a lot of work to make something so great for nuisances like me to work off of.